 This document contains an overview of Binary Authorization.

-- GKE, which runs images in clusters that are hosted on Google Cloud.
+- Google Kubernetes Engine (GKE): runs images in clusters that are hosted on Google Cloud.

-- GKE on-prem, which runs the images in clusters that are hosted in on-premises data centers.
+- Anthos clusters on VMware: runs the images in clusters that are hosted in on-premises data centers.

-- Container Registry, Artifact Registry, and other registries that store the container images you want to deploy.
+- Artifact Registry, Container Registry and other registries that store the images you want to deploy.

-- Container Analysis, which stores trusted metadata that is used in the authorization process.
+- Container Analysis provides vulnerability information that you can use with Binary Authorization to control deployment.
+Separately, Container Analysis stores trusted metadata that is used in the authorization process.

-- Binary Authorization itself, which allows or blocks deployment of images to GKE and GKE on-prem based on a policy you configure.
+- Binary Authorization itself, which allows or blocks deployment of images based on the policy you configure.

 Container-based architectures allow teams to develop highly decoupled systems—for example, those based on microservices architectures—and encourages the use of short-lifecycle development practices, including continuous integration (CI) and continuous deployment (CD).

-In a container-based development environment, images may be deployed on a succession of clusters-such as testing, staging and release-which are part of the software supply chain.
+In a container-based development environment, images can be deployed on a succession of clusters—such as testing, staging and release—which are part of the software supply chain.

 Binary Authorization aims to reduce the risk of deploying defective, vulnerable, or unauthorized software in this type of environment.
 Using this service, you can prevent images from being deployed unless it satisfies a policy you define.

-Binary Authorization does not prescribe internal processes or best practices around the integrity and quality of your software.
-Rather, it helps you enforce your own practices by restricting deployment of container images that have not passed your required checks.
+While Binary Authorization does not prescribe internal processes or best practices it helps you enforce your own practices by restricting deployment of images that have not passed your required checks.

-A deployment lifecycle for container images can consist of the following stages, where the completion of a stage is a prerequisite for progression to the next one:
+A deployment lifecycle for images can consist of the following stages, where completing one stage is a prerequisite for progression to the next one—for example: